microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 Welcome to Challenge-10!

-In this challenge, you will practice using the FHIR service to read and write FHIR data – as from an app developer's perspective.
+In this challenge, you will practice connecting a remote application to the FHIR service and reading .

 ## Background

 With data systems built on standardized health APIs, organizations can focus on application development to meet their unique needs.

-In this challenge we will use Firely to represent the FHIR object model in .NET to make calls into the FHIR service.
+In this challenge, we will use Firely to represent the FHIR object model in .NET to make calls into the FHIR service.
 We will use FhirBlaze as a starter application.
-It is a barebones Blazor application that enables an end user to create or delete certain resources on the FHIR server.
-FhirBlaze runs as a SMART on FHIR application.
-We will use it as a front-end user interface for interacting with the FHIR server.
+It is a bare-bones Blazor application that enables an end user to create or delete certain resources on the FHIR server.
+FhirBlaze runs as a remote client application making API calls to the FHIR server.
+We will use FhirBlaze as a front-end interface for connecting with the FHIR server.
 The ability to send Create and Delete requests to the FHIR server is a fundamental building block for more sophisticated use cases.

 ## Learning Objectives for Challenge-10